Emacs Graphical Display Configuration

 (global-hl-line-mode -1)

-And of course, the default is inside where it is dark and safe:
+And of course, the default is inside where my mind is dark and safe:

 (laptop-inside)